fwaris/FsOperator/readme.md

 > *At the current level of technology, human supervision is required—though the future looks very promising.*

+> CUA model's instruction following ability seems to be somewhat limited so it need to be paired with another model for better reasoning and instruction following.
+This is a planned future enhancement.
 ---

 ### 🚀 Application Usage

-- Ensure **.NET 9.x runtime** is installed.
-(May require Chromium components to be installed also)
+- Ensure **.NET 9.x runtime or SDK** is installed
+- Set the `OPENAI_API_KEY` environment variable to provide your OpenAI API key.
+The key should have access to the OpenAI CUA model.
+- Install Playwright Chromium browser component.
+Typically you need to install [*node.js*](https://nodejs.org) and then  use the command ```npx install playwright```

 - Text chat mode has been tested successfully on Windows and MacOS.
 - *Voice chat mode currently works on Windows only (the WebRTC library for MacOS is yet to be included)*
-- Set the `OPENAI_API_KEY` environment variable to provide your OpenAI API key.

 #### Steps: